MicrosoftDocs/mesh-docs/mesh/get-started.md

 ## Try the Microsoft Mesh Preview

-Learn more about Avatars in Teams at https://support.microsoft.com/teams.
+Learn more about Avatars for Teams at https://support.microsoft.com/teams.

 Learn more about Mesh for Teams at https://www.microsoft.com/mesh.